 - Visual check of all ductwork, fittings and bracketry for damage and blockages

 - Clean down of all existing filters where applicable

 - Visual inspection of all electrical supplies, starters and control panels etc.

-- Checking for damage to all points within the LEV system including any hoses, nozzles, hoods, arms, filtration units, filters (where applicable)
+- Checking for damage to all points within the LEV extraction units including any hoses, nozzles, hoods, arms, filtration units, filters (where applicable).

 What Does The Law State About LEV Servicing?

-Regulation 9 of the COSHH regulations (Control of Substances Hazardous to Health) 2002 act states that: “Every employer who provides control measures to prevent exposure of an employee to a substance hazardous to health, shall ensure that it is maintained in an efficient state, in efficient working order and repair.”
+Regulation 9 of the Control of Substances Hazardous to Health (COSHH) regulations 2002 act states that: “Every employer who provides control measures to prevent exposure of an employee to a substance hazardous to health, shall ensure that it is maintained in an efficient state, in efficient working order and repair.”

 However, it is not a legal requirement to service LEV equipment; though we always recommend that local exhaust ventilation systems are serviced regularly to ensure longevity is preserved.
 LEV servicing is typically done as part of a thorough PPM (planned preventative maintenance) schedule. having a comprehensive PPM in place ensures that the extraction system doesn't develop signs of wear and tear.